gmcmacran/TypeOneTypeTwoSim/type I/README.md

 -   All tests achieve near .05 type I error for all alternative hypotheses.

-To test the above, two graphs are shown per distribution.
+To check the above, two graphs are shown per distribution.

 ## Gaussian